Skip to main content

 In this use case, you integrate only with the Assure API.
 The Web SDK is embedded in the Assure API Start capture flow service.

-Create a dossier
+Step A: Create dossier

 Use the Create dossier endpoint to create a placeholder for all of your end-user's data: